Virginia Robbery Attorney

 Because violence is involved, robbery is treated a much more serious crime (particularly armed robbery).
 If you have been charged with robbery in the Commonwealth of Virginia, don’t go it alone: contact a Virginia robbery lawyer today.

 What is the Definition of Robbery?

 Robbery is generally defined as an offender using fear or physical force against the victim to obtain money or property.
 When a deadly weapon like a gun is used or the victim suffers an injury during the robbery, the Commonwealth may change the charge to “aggravated” or “armed” robbery.

 Under the Code of Virginia 18.2-58, a person who commits robbery takes a victim’s money or property in three ways.
 It can involve the use of force such as by striking, suffocating, partial strangling or any other assault on the victim.
 The person may not physically touch the victim, but take his or her property by putting the victim in fear of serious harm.
 The third way an offender commits robbery in the Commonwealth is by using any instrument such as a baseball bat, gun or knife.

 The amount of force does not matter.
 The threat or use of force can be slight.

 It’s robbery as long as the intimidation or violence was enough to force the victim to hand over his or her property.

 Range of Offenses

-In Virginia, robbery is separated into two offenses: first and second-degree categories.
+In Northern Virginia, robbery is separated into two offenses: first and second-degree categories.
 A Virginia robbery lawyer can explain how the law may apply to the facts of your case.